metallurgical/h5-sse/README.md

 This example are used PHP and MYSQL and can be found on "From-db" folder.
 Consists of :
  - index.html
  - hello.php

+To test, copy both index.html and hello.php into webserver folder and run index.html in your web page(or download this repo).
+Open database(in example were used Xampp - phpmyadmin), and insert data into table user and save.
+At the same time, see the changes inside web page displaying newly inserted data from database.
+Have fun!!

 **Index.html**